ABDURRAHMANSER/maze-generate-and-solve-algorithm/README.md

-# GMT203
+generate maze
-we do this project for a homework at the school and to make the project updeat is more flixable and easyer
+this algorithm is to generate maze with a given number of path and make a photograph to it more clear and more understandable